marcusoftnet/marcusoftnet.github.io/_posts/2014-07-23-talking-with-woody-and-some-thoughts-i.md

 ---

-Yesterday I had the good fortune to have a chat with
-<a href="https://twitter.com/WoodyZuill" target="_blank">Woody Zuill</a>
+Yesterday I had the good fortune to have a chat with <a href="https://twitter.com/WoodyZuill" target="_blank">Woody Zuill</a> over Skype.
-over Skype.
 I was a really nice hour that just flew by, where we exchanged stories, ideas and had a few laughs.

 Let me, as a side note, just say that I love that; just exchanging stories with people.
 I **always** learn new stuff and quite often stories from my own experience pop back into my memory.
 This is the best part of conferences - meeting, interacting with others.
 That's what I miss the most, being a little sidestepped here in Indonesia.
 Praise the Lord for Skype and Twitter... ah well for the Internet too (although I'm not entirely sure He had any hands-on action on either of those inventions).

-I just thought I summarise some of the things that I took away with me from our conversation.
+I just thought I summarize some of the things that I took away with me from our conversation.

 ### It was never about the estimates, really